aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 lauksaimniecības platību īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, agricultural parcels declared as receiving subsidies for biological agriculture were selected from the [Rural Support Service's information on declared fields](#Ch04.02).
-Geometries were then rasterised to input resolution, ensuring value 1 at the polygon locations and value 0 elsewhere.
+**Procedure:** First, agricultural parcels declared as receiving subsidies for biological agriculture are selected from the [Rural Support Service's information on declared fields](#Ch04.02).
+Geometries are then rasterised to input resolution, ensuring value 1 at the polygon locations and value 0 elsewhere.
+Rasterisation is
-Rasterisation was performed using the function  `egvtools::polygon2input()`.
-Once rasterised, layer was aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+performed using the function `egvtools::polygon2input()`.
+Once rasterised, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.